DapfiDuck/Doppelkopf_Analyser/README.md

 - matplotlib ```pip install matplotlib```

 ## License
-This project is licensed under the GNU MIT License - see the LICENSE file for details
+This project is licensed under the MIT License - see the LICENSE file for details

 ## How to add your own files
  Sheets are to be placed into the ``data`` folder in a csv format.